lucaminudel/crisp-dna/_docs/index.md

 -   None of the 35+ consultants are actually employed by {{ site.company_name }} (although we do have a few employed office staff).
 -   We have no managers, not even a CEO.
 Instead we rely on self-organization and transparency.
 Almost everything is bottom-up, and [anyone can drive any decision](decisions.html).
 -   Crisp's main purpose is to enable consultants to be happy, and [Crisp Happiness Index](happiness-index.html) is our driving metric.
 Strong revenue and delighted customers are a side effect, not a goal.
--   Our [ownership model](ownership-model.html) is designed to keep our stock financially worthless.
-There is no incentive to "cash in".
 -   Consultants are 100% autonomous.
 They can do whatever they want (as long as they don't hurt the brand or [our house](what-is-crisp.html)), and work as much or as little as they want.

 We get a lot of questions about how this works in practice, especially from other consultants looking to create something similar.
 After many years of experimenting we've converged on a model that works well, basically the sweet spot between being an independent consultant and being an employee.
 So we decided to [open source](http://en.wikipedia.org/wiki/Open_source) it.